khlsvr/conhanzi/README.md

 One way to do that in Qutebrowser: After having installed the font to your system create empty.css with no content and toggle_font.css with the content ` * { font-family: "conhanzi" !important; font-size: 1.1rem; }` and place them in the Qutebrowser's config dir.
 Add a line to the Qutebrowser's config file with the content `config.bind('css', 'config-cycle content.user_stylesheets toggle_font.css empty.css')` to toggle the font with the key binding `css`.

 Same can be achieved in other web browsers too.
-The dotsies website provides a "bookmarklet" method for this.
+For example the dotsies website provides a "bookmarklet" method for this.
 There are probably other ways to do it too.

 To use the font properly in other applications make sure the application supports ligatures in fonts.

 ## Legality

-Because two (free) fonts namely [IPA Gothic]https://archlinux.org/packages/community/any/otf-ipafont/) and [Code New Roman](https://aur.archlinux.org/packages/otf-code-new-roman) were used in making this font, although heavily modified, I'm not sure whether it is allowed to share the conhanzi font file here.
+Because two (free) fonts namely [IPA Gothic](https://archlinux.org/packages/community/any/otf-ipafont/) and [Code New Roman](https://aur.archlinux.org/packages/otf-code-new-roman) were used in making this font, although heavily modified, I'm not sure whether it is allowed to share the conhanzi font file here.
 Please let me know if I'm not allowed to share the font file here.